QuanTrieuPCYT/HPHamar_Hackintosh/README.md

 Try using the normal `HfsPlus.efi` or the OC-bundled `OpenHfsPlus.efi`.
 OpenCore will not boot (Clover also).
 I spent 4 weeks troubleshooting the issue and tried to replace `HfsPlus.efi` with `HfsPlusLegacy.efi` and turned out IT ACTUALLY WORKED!
-Maybe there's a bug that prevents `HfsPlus.efi`/`OpenHfsPlus.efi` from loading, well who knows.
-Let's just wait for a fix.
+~~Maybe there's a bug that prevents `HfsPlus.efi`/`OpenHfsPlus.efi` from loading, well who knows.
+Let's just wait for a fix.~~ Might be something odd with RDRAND support, will look into this later.

 ### Can't use sleep and my CPU on my hack shows "Unknown"